OlegQm/manipulator_project/programs/objects_recognition/README.md

 Press Ctrl+Shift+P, choose "Select Interpreter", then choose environment

-### Dotnet installation (only if you are using TCP/IP communication, not via the Telegram)
+### (DEPRECATED) Dotnet installation (only if you are using TCP/IP communication, not via the Telegram)

 Download the version of dotnet for your system to ~/Downloads: https://dotnet.microsoft.com/download/dotnet/8.0 (in my case Arm64 binaries (dotnet-sdk-8.0.201-linux-arm64.tar.gz))

 ```
-mkdir ~/dotnet-core
+mkdir path/to/dotnet-core
-tar zxf ~/Downloads/dotnet-sdk-3.1.426-linux-x64.tar.gz -C ~/dotnet-core
+tar zxf ~/Downloads/dotnet-sdk-3.1.426-linux-x64.tar.gz -C path/to/dotnet-core
-export PATH=$PATH:~/dotnet-core
+export PATH=$PATH:path/to/dotnet-core
 source ~/.bashrc
 dotnet --version
 ```